ulgg/ancient-chimes/README.md

 - [async/await with forEach(Japanese)](https://qiita.com/_takeshi_24/items/1403727efb3fd86f0bcd#foreach%E3%81%A7asyncawait)
 - A Twitch viewer recommended Visual Studio Code Editor for me.
 Thanks.

+## Next
+Interested in League Voice with discord voice, notification +-LP at end of game every 1 hour for twitch streaming, I can get the became friend date from lol-sore, and mission notification.

 ## Me

 Playing Games and Drawing.